Equity, Diversity and Inclusion

 A person stands in front of a gallery looking at two suspended black and white pictures suspended by pegs from cables.

-Without Walls monitors the implementation and effectiveness of this Strategy on an ongoing basis.
-This takes the form of commissioning internal and independent reviews and collating data.
-We monitor the allocation of funds, number of companies supported and proportion of programme in response to diversity targets.
-Statistics, including an overview of the profiles of artists applying to Without Walls, are presented to the Board as part of artistic updates and this Strategy and Action Plan is reviewed on an annual basis.
+Without Walls monitors the implementation and effectiveness of this strategy and of our Equity, Diversity and Inclusion Action Plan on an ongoing basis.
+We monitor the allocation of financial support, the number of companies supported, and the proportion of the touring programme in response to our diversity targets.
+Statistics, including an overview of the profiles of artists applying to Without Walls, are presented to DIAG and the Board as part of artistic updates.

 Equalities Statement

-Without Walls abides by the Equalities Act 2010 and is committed to ensuring that its activities, governance and management practices do not discriminate, directly or indirectly, against any individual on grounds of the protected characteristics set out in the Act:
+Without Walls abides by the Equality Act 2010 and is committed to ensuring that its activities, governance, and management practices do not discriminate, directly or indirectly, against any individual on grounds of the protected characteristics set out in the Act:

 • Age